infracost/infracost-azure-devops/README.md

                 # targetType: pull-request
       ```
    5. select "Save" from the "Save and run" dropdown and add the appropriate commit message
 2. Create a GitHub token (such as [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)) that can be used by the pipeline to post comments.
 The token needs to have `repo` scope so it can post comments.
+If you are using SAML single sign-on, you must first [authorize the token](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).
 3. Add secret variables to the pipeline you created in step 1.
 From your Azure DevOps organization, click on your project > Pipelines > your pipeline > Edit > Variables, and click the + sign to add variables for the following:

     - `infracostApiKey`: with your Infracost API key as the value, and select 'Keep this value secret'.